Updated: July 22, 2022 by Jennifer Munsell

 Their diaphragms are not strong enough to ‘cough up’ the water.
 Instead of coughing like mammals, they will breath heavily and forcefully, which will sound like huffing or panting in order to get rid of the water.

 If you notice your bearded dragon huffing and breathing heavily after being in the water, then you need to act fairly quickly.
-You can help them get rid of the water in their lungs by carefully holding them in both hands and gently tipping them at a 45-degree angle so their head is pointed down.
+You can help them get rid of the water in their lungs by carefully holding your beardie in both hands and gently tipping them at a 45-degree angle so their head is pointed down.

 This will help the water come out of their lungs while huffing and breathing heavily.
 If the heavy breathing persists for more than 15 minutes, take your bearded dragon to the vet because this likely means they have taken on a dangerous amount of water.